jordanbarkley/19XX/BUILDING.md

 # Building

-1. In a terminal of your choice, navigate to your desired home folder.
+1. In a terminal of your choice, navigate to your desired path.
 2. Clone this repository
 ```
 $   git clone https://github.com/jordanbarkley